AvinashBisram/Data-Analysis-Projects/Nashville Housing Data Cleaning/README.md

 Motivation Behind this Project
 ------------------------------
 I made this project to gain more experience with data cleaning and transformation in SQL.
 I attempted to use slightly more advanced SQL techniques such as string splicing, case statements, and a creative use of table joining to resolve an issue with missing field values.
-The main goal was become more comfortable modifying data using SQL.
+The main goal was become more comfortable with modifying data using SQL.